EdgarAllenExile/notehub/Misc Notes/Structural Components.md

 You cannot create an instance of an interface directly.
 To use the functionality, you must implement the members through a class or struct.

+#### Questions and Comments

+Apparently you can delegate the implementing of an interface's methods to child classes / objects / components??

 ### Dependancy Injection - Does this live here or in Design Patterns??

 Dependancy injection is a pattern in which an object or method supplies the dependancies of another object at run time.
 These dependacies or services dictate *something about the parent object.*